 - Safety features: most power banks come with an array of safety features such as overcharge protection, over-discharge protection, short circuit protection, shock protection, etc.

 - LCD screen: the vast majority of power banks feature just 3-5 LEDs to showcase the remaining charge.
 Although useful, it can be quite imprecise.
-The better alternative are LCD screens which are able to display the exact amount of stored power in percentile numbers.
+The better alternative is LCD screens which are able to display the exact amount of stored power in percentile numbers.

 - Flashlight: some power banks come equipped with a flashlight.
 In most cases, it’s not a very bright one, but there are exceptions in which the flashlight is very powerful, such as the Xcentz 5000mAh.

 - Solar charging: some power banks come with integrated solar panels which can charge the device directly via sunlight.
 However, in most cases, it takes a very long time to reach a full charge via solar energy.
 Some power banks are better in this respect.
 You can read more about it here.

 - Waterproof: this is an important feature for people that are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.